nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `grade si/INDEX ai/INDEX s/ASSIGNMENT_SCORE`

 * The score must be a positive integer that is in bounds of the minimum and maximum scores of the assignment.
-* The index refers to the index number shown in the displayed student list and the assignment list on the student detail panel respectively.
+* The indices refer to the index numbers shown in the displayed student list and the assignment list on the student detail panel respectively.
 * The score can be regraded multiple times by using the `grade` command again.

 Examples: